TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Project_Proposal.md

 ## Resources

-The drone tracking device relies on several key components to receive, transmit, and process data, including a power supply, an antenna, an RF transceiver, some microcontrollers, and a memory module.
+The drone tracking device relies on several key components to receive, transmit, and process data, including a power supply, an antenna, an RF transceiver, some microcontrollers, a spectrum analyzer, a camera, some motors, and a memory module.
 Additionally, specialized software is required for modeling, construction, operation, and communication.
 This section will provide a detailed breakdown of each component and explain how they will be utilized in the project to achieve the intended objectives.

 ### Hardware Components